krgough/rpi-commission-scripts/README.md

    - Copy the contents of the pulic key to autorized_keys on the test server

-2. Insert an entry in crontab to run createTunnel.sh every 1mins.
+2. Insert an entry in crontab to run createTunnel.sh every 1mins (commissionScript.py will do this).

    '#' Restart the ssh tunnel if it's down - every 1min
    * * * * * /home/pi/repositories/rpi-commision-scripts/createTunnel.sh > /dev/null

-*** Notes on the createTunnel.sh script.
+### Notes on the createTunnel.sh script.

 ssh to server (defined in .ssh/config) and create a reverse tunnel to redirect traffic sent to port XXXX  on remote machine to the local machine on port YY.